Yang Yanzhao: War against Liao

 When the Liao forces invaded again in the winter, Yang fought them on but kept on retreating, finally luring his enemy to the west of a mountainous place called Yangshan (羊山, in today's Xushui County), where he had set up an ambush.
 The Liao force was annihilated and Yang presented the severed head of a Liao general to Emperor Zhenzong.
 Together with Yang Si, Yang Yanlang was promoted to become a military training commissioner (團練使) in 1001.
 Speaking to his ministers, Emperor Zhengzong characterized the "two Yangs" as loyal and brave, adding, "Many in the imperial court are jealous of them, but I will defend them with (my) power."
 When in 1002, the "two Yangs" were attacked on the way to reinforce the besieged Baozhou and lost many of soldiers, Emperor Zhenzong pardoned them, saying, "(Their) bravery is renowned, (I) will just watch their future accomplishments."

-In 1004, Liao Dynasty initiated a major invasion to the south, and came to a standstill with the Song forces in Chanzhou (in today's Puyang).
+In 1004, the Liao dynasty initiated a major invasion to the south, and came to a standstill with the Song forces in Chanzhou (in today's Puyang).
 Emperor Zhenzong came to the frontier and strongly boosted the morale of Song soldiers.
 Liao decided to negotiate a peace treaty, but Yang Yanzhao voiced his strong opinion against it, saying "as the Khitans (Liao) are at a standstill in Chanzhou, thousands of li away from their home in the north, their soldiers and horses are very tired.
 Despite their large numbers they could be easily defeated now."
 However Emperor Zhenzong eventually decided for a peace treaty, known as the Chanyuan Treaty, which specified that Song must pay annual tributes to Liao.
 To voice his protest, Yang Yanzhao fought a last battle during Liao's retreat and killed and captured countless Liao soldiers.